MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-complex-application.md

 :::image type="content" source="./media/application-proxy-configure-complex-application/complex-app-flow-1.png" alt-text="Diagram of a Complex application with multiple application segments definition.":::

 A complex app has multiple app segments.
 Each app segment has an internal and external URL.
 One Conditional Access policy is associated with the app.
-Access to any of the external URLs work with pre-authentication with the same set of policies.
+Access to any of the external URLs work with preauthentication with the same set of policies.
 These policies are enforced for all app segments.

 Complex apps provide several benefits:
 - User authentication